-Barber pole worm (Haemonchus contortus, sometimes called wireworm) is a gastrointestinal roundworm of ruminants and camelids that can cause serious disease especially in sheep, goats, llamas, and alpacas.
-Adult cows are less commonly affected by this parasite, but calves can become parasitized.
-While other gastrointestinal parasites can cause illness in small ruminants and camelids, barber pole worm is especially dangerous because it is a blood-sucking parasite that has the potential to cause life-threatening anemia.
+Barber pole worm (Haemonchus contortus, sometimes called wireworm) is a gastrointestinal roundworm of ruminants and camelids that can cause serious disease, especially in sheep, goats, llamas, and alpacas.
+Adult While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." are less commonly affected by this parasite, but calves can be susceptible.
+While other gastrointestinal parasites can cause illness in small ruminants and camelids, barber pole worm is especially dangerous because it is a blood-sucking parasite that has the potential to cause life-threatening Anemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume..
 These worms have a short life cycle and one female can produce between 5,000 and 10,000 eggs per day.
-Individuals can have thousands of adult worms inside them.
-Combine that with the fact that each worm can consume 0.05ml of blood per day, and it’s obvious why a severe barber pole worm infestation could have dire consequences.
+Individuals can have thousands of adult worms within their stomach.
+Combined with the fact that each worm can consume 0.05ml of blood per day, it is obvious that severe barber pole worm infestation could have dire consequences.

 The Life Cycle Of Haemonchus contortus

 Barber pole worm is a strongylid parasite, and its life cycle is similar to that of other strongylids.
-Adult worms feed and reproduce inside the abomasum of ruminants and the C3 of camelids.
-Eggs are then passed in the feces of the infected individual.
-Development of the parasite outside of the host is dependent on environmental conditions such as the temperature and presence of moisture (described more below).
-When the conditions are conducive, eggs hatch inside the feces and develop into first stage larvae (L1) and then second stage larvae (L2) while remaining inside the feces, which offers environmental protection to the parasite.
+Adult worms feed and reproduce inside the abomasum of ruminants and the third stomach compartment (C3) of camelids.
+Eggs released by the adult female worms are passed in the feces of the infected individual.
+Development of the parasite outside of the host is dependent on environmental conditions, such as the temperature and presence of moisture (described more below).
+When the conditions are conducive, eggs hatch inside the feces and develop into first stage larvae (L1) and then second stage larvae (L2) while remaining within the feces, which offers environmental protection to the parasite.
 The parasite is not able to leave the protection of the fecal pellet until it becomes a third stage larva (L3) or infective larva.
 The L3 moves from the feces onto grass or other pasture vegetation, where it moves up the plant in droplets of water, such as dew or rain.
-Sheep, goats, llamas, and alpacas then consume infective third stage larvae while grazing.
+Sheep, goats, llamas, and alpacas then consume infective, third stage larvae while grazing.
 Once inside the host, infective larvae develop into fourth stage larvae (L4).
 The L4, which is able to suck blood, then moves into the abomasum or C3 (depending on the species of the host), where it develops into an adult, and the process begins again.
 The lifespan of an adult worm is typically a few months.

-The ideal temperature range for barber worm development is 68-86 degrees Fahrenheit (20-30 degrees Celsius), and under these conditions it typically takes 7-10 days for eggs to develop into L3.
+The ideal temperature range for barber worm development is 68-86 degrees Fahrenheit (20-30 degrees Celsius) and, under these conditions, it typically takes 7-10 days for eggs to develop into the infective L3 stage.
 However, these parasites can develop in temperatures ranging from 50-96 degrees Fahrenheit (10-36 degrees Celsius), with development taking longer in cooler temperatures and progressing faster in hotter temperatures, so long as they also have moisture.
 In hot and humid climates, development from an egg to L3 can happen in just 3-4 days.
 Though the parasite does not survive as well in freezing temperatures, they have been found in cold regions and have even been found under ice and snow.

 The length of time that infective L3 can survive on the pasture depends on environmental factors.
 At this stage, the parasite cannot feed and survives off their metabolic reserves.
 Once those reserves are used up, they will die.
 L3 usually survive about six months in temperate weather, but there have been instances of the parasite living longer than this.
-In hot weather, L3 typically survive 2-3 months on the pasture, though exposure to sunlight can cause them to die faster than this.
+In hot weather, L3 typically survive 2-3 months on the pasture, though exposure to sunlight will kill them faster.

 Larval migration on the pasture depends on the temperature, humidity, and moisture level of the soil.
 L3 can travel about 4-6 inches up vegetation, so long as there is moisture to do so and the temperature is not too hot.
 In very hot temperatures, the L3 will stay lower on the grass where they are protected from the sun and heat.

-During colder weather, the parasite (both those outside the host as well those already inside them) can go into hypobiosis, a state of arrested development.
+During colder weather, the parasite (both those outside the host as well those already inside them) undergo hypobiosis, a state of arrested development.
 This delays the progression to adulthood and delays egg production.
 During this time, a fecal egg count will not be reflective of how many worms are actually inside the host.
-When the weather starts getting warmer, larvae will start developing again and egg production will resume.
+When the weather starts getting warmer, larvae will resume development and egg production will continue.